kaltura/DeveloperPortalDocs/documentation/Kaltura-API-Documentation-Set./introduction-kaltura-client-libraries.md

 A Kaltura client library:

 * Is an SDK package in a specific programming language
 * Provides developers with easy access to the Kaltura API
 * Makes it easy to develop Kaltura applications

 The Kaltura client library is a collection of classes.
 Each class consists of objects and service classes.
 The collection of classes represents the entities, services, and actions that the Kaltura API provides.

 ### When Do You Use a Kaltura Client Library?

 Kaltura recommends that you use a Kaltura Client Library when you develop applications that interact with the Kaltura API.
+Client libraries provide the following benefits:

+* All objects and enums are auto-generated for you.
+* All services and actions are auto-generated for you.
+* Because they are auto-generated, there is lower chance for mistakes.
+* The low level is already implemented for you, including:
+	* HTTP communication
+	* Serialization and deserialization
+	* Error handling
+*  Authentication is built-in.
+* Multi-request is built-in.
+* Response-profile is built-in.
+* Global parameters are utilized for you.

 ### >What Are the Types of Client Libraries?

 There are different types of client libraries:

 * Client libraries for the Kaltura Hosted Edition
 * Local client libraries for Kaltura On-Prem™ and Kaltura Community Edition (Kaltura CE)
 * Specialized Kaltura client libraries

 To understand which type to use, see [Deciding Where to Get a Client Library](#DecidingontheRightTypeofClientLibrary).